 Compliance orders for unreasonable noise

-Note: The premises includes any area containing plant and equipment that is not part of the premises but is used for the benefit of the premises.
+Your premises includes any area containing plant and equipment that is used for the benefit of your premises, even if it isn't physically located at the premises.

-It is an offence to not comply with an order.
-The maximum penalty is 100 penalty units ($13,055).
+It is an offence not to comply with a compliance order.
+The maximum penalty is $15,480 (100 penalty units).

-- Access printable compliance signage for licensed venues.
+- Access printable noise signage for licensed venues.

-- Read more about patron and staff safety on licensed premises.
+- Read about patron and staff safety on licensed premises.

 - Take our complying with noise requirements for licensed venues refresher and test your knowledge with the quiz.